Kosong County: Sunhang-ri

-Hero of the Republic winner), a soldier of the KPA, who fought in the battle of hill 351 during the Korean war.
+Hero of the Republic winner), a soldier of the KPA, who fought in the Battle of Hill 351 during the Korean War.

 Tup'o-ri

-Tup'o-ri(두포리) is a village formed from merging Tupaekri and Jangryongpori.
+Tup'o-ri (두포리) is a village formed from merging Tupaek-ri and Jangryongpo-ri.
 There is an island called Solsom near the region.

 Ungong-ri

-Ungong-ri(雲谷里,운곡리) is a village formed from Naeunri oeunri and Bangokri in 1914.
+Ungong-ri (雲谷里,운곡리) is a village formed from Naeun-ri, Oeun-ri, and Bangok-ri in 1914.
 The region was known for being cloudy historically.

 Wŏlbisal-li

-Wŏlbisal-li(月飛山里,월비산리) is a village named after the mountain of Wolbisan.It is a newly created village that merged part of Sirangri and Pohyolli (both under Seomyeon), and Jongwolli (under Sudongmyeon).
-Parts of its regions were separated as a village called yukyeokri, but was later reincorporated.
+Wŏlbisal-li (月飛山里, 월비산리) is a village named after the mountain of Wolbisan.
+It is a newly created village that merged part of Sirang-ri and Pohyol-li (both under Seomyeon), and Jongwol-li (under Sudongmyeon).
+Parts of its regions were separated as a village called Yukyeok-ri, but was later reincorporated.
 The region is known for its honey.

 Economy

 The local economy is dominated by agriculture, although fishing also plays a role, together with the harvesting of brown seaweed and clams.
 Significant local crops include rice, maize, soybeans, wheat, and barley.
 It is particularly well known as a source for bamboo handicrafts.